Skip to main content

 Where does the 28% figure come from?

 The 28% reduction is based on Congressional Budget Office projections for the Social Security trust fund depletion scenario.
-It represents the estimated gap between incoming payroll tax revenue and scheduled benefit payments after 2032.
-This is a planning assumption—not a guarantee of what will happen.
+It represents the estimated gap between incoming payroll tax revenue and scheduled benefits if the trust fund is depleted.
+This is a planning assumption, not a prediction.

 Can I set a different reduction percentage?

 Yes.
-You can enter any percentage from 0% to 100% and change the start year to match your own assumptions.
-Some users model a range of scenarios—for example, a 15% reduction versus a 28% reduction—to understand the difference in outcomes.
+You can enter any percentage from 0% to 100% and adjust the start year.
+Many people test multiple scenarios, such as a smaller reduction versus a larger one, to understand the range of possible outcomes.

 Does this affect both spouses’ benefits?